TengMCing/spotoroo/cran-comments.md

 ## Note
 This is a patched version.
 In this version I have:

 * attempted to fix a bug to pass R CMD check on r-patched-solaris-x86 and r-oldrel-macos-x86_64.
-This bug would cause problems if older version of spatial packages are used.
+This bug would cause problems if older versions of spatial packages were used.